Skip to main content

 Unfortunately, since many children are never reported missing, there is no reliable way to determine the total number of children who are actually missing in the U.S.

-When a child is reported missing to law enforcement, federal law requires that child be entered into the FBI’s National Crime Information Center, also known as NCIC.
-According to the FBI, in 2021 there were 337,195 NCIC entries for missing children*.
-In 2020, the total number of missing child entries into NCIC was 365,348.
+When a child is reported missing to law enforcement, federal law requires that child be entered into the FBI’s National Crime Information Center (NCIC).
+According to the FBI, in 2022 there were 359,094 NCIC entries for missing children.* In 2021, the total number of missing child entries into NCIC was 337,195.

 * This number represents reports of missing children.
 That means if a child runs away multiple times in a year, each instance would be entered into NCIC separately and counted in the yearly total.
 Likewise, if an entry is canceled and re-entered, that would also be reflected in the total.